University of Detroit Mercy School of Law: Admissions

+Bar examination passage

+In 2023, the overall bar examination passage rate for the law school’s first-time examination takers was 59.23%.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 89.52% for the class of 2021.

 Employment

-88% of the Class of 2020 was employed in a full-time, long-term, bar passage-required or JD advantage position as of March 15, 2021, as stated in the ABA-required disclosures on the Detroit Mercy Law website.
-91% of the graduating class of 2020 had secured legal positions.
+For 2022 graduates, 87.29% of the class was employed in a full-time, long-term, bar passage-required or JD advantaged position, including 80.11% of the graduating class securing positions as lawyers, with most employed in firms of 1 to 25 attorneys.

 Costs

-Tuition and fees at University of Detroit Mercy School of Law for the 2021-22 academic year is $44,790 per year (for 30 credits).
+Tuition and fees at University of Detroit Mercy School of Law for the 2022-23 academic year is $45,824 per year (for 30 credits).

 Academics, publications, and moot court

 Detroit Mercy Law maintains a core first-year curriculum, consisting of Contracts, Civil Procedure, Property, Torts, Criminal Law, Introduction to Legal Research and Communication and Applied Legal Theory and Analysis (ALTA).
 Other required courses include Constitutional Law, Evidence, Federal Income Taxation, and Professional Responsibility.

 The School's clinical program was founded as the Urban Law Clinic in 1965, and was among the earliest clinics in the nation.
 Since that time, the program has received numerous awards including the ABA Louis M. Brown Award for Legal Access with Meritorious Recognition in 2012 and the ABA Law Student Division's Judy M. Weightman Memorial Public Interest Award in 2006.
 Students attend weekly classes that focus on the relevant skills and substantive law and all clinics provide for meaningful guided reflection.

-The Law School's main academic publication is the University of Detroit Mercy Law Review, having contributed to the legal scholarship of the state of Michigan and the nation since 1916.
+The Law School's main academic publication is the University of Detroit Mercy Law Review, which has contributed to legal scholarship since 1916.
 This student-led organization publishes four issues a year and hosts an annual symposium in the spring to discuss topics of developing legal significance and scholarly debate.
-Within the last ten years, Detroit Mercy Law Review articles have been cited in the opinions of the United States Supreme Court, United States Circuit Courts of Appeals, and many state supreme courts (including Michigan).
+From 2006 to 2010, University of Detroit Mercy Law Review articles had been cited in the opinions of the United States Supreme Court, a United States Circuit Courts of Appeals, and many state supreme courts (including Michigan).
+The 2022 W&L Law Journal Rankings place the University of Detroit Mercy Law Review as the 304th best law school journal with a score of 5.38 out of 100.